 1. It’s now time to put the T-Shirt on.
 Let the fabric drop naturally, ensuring it’s not bunched up anywhere.
 Use tailor’s chalk to make a small mark on the waist section, at the length you would like to cut it.
 Do the same for each of the arms.

 2. Take the T-Shirt off and find the three marks you made.
-At each point, add an extra 1-2cm as a seam allowance.
+At each point, add an extra 3-4cm as a seam allowance.
 Then cut off the excess fabric.

-3. Starting at the waist section, fold the raw edge (that you’ve just cut) over by approximately 1cm.
-Make sure you fold it inwards, so the raw edge is hidden.
+3. Starting at the waist section, fold the raw edge (that you’ve just cut) over by approximately 1-2cm.
+Then fold it over another 1-2cm, so the raw edge is hidden.
 You can fold it either inwards or outwards, depending on the finish you would like your T-Shirt to have.
 (I folded mine inwards).

 5. Finally, repeat the exact same process for each of the arms.